- Java Concurrency and Multithreading Tutorial

-Parallelism on the other hand, is related to how an application handles each individual task.
-An application may process the task serially from start to end, or split the task up into subtasks which can be completed in parallel.
+Parallelism on the other hand, is related to how an application can parallelize the execution of a single task - typically by splitting the task up into subtasks which can be completed in parallel.

-As you can see, an application can be concurrent, but not parallel.
-This means that it processes more than one task at the same time, but the thread is only executing on one task at a time.
-There is no parallel execution of tasks going in parallel threads / CPUs.
+An application can be concurrent, but not parallel.
+This means that it makes progress on more than one task seemingly at the same time (concurrently), but the application switches between making progress on each of the tasks - until the tasks are completed.
+There is no true parallel execution of tasks going in parallel threads / CPUs.

 An application can also be parallel but not concurrent.
 This means that the application only works on one task at a time, and this task is broken down into subtasks which can be processed in parallel.
 However, each task (+ subtask) is completed before the next task is split up and executed in parallel.